shadow578/YetAnotherVideoPlayer/README.md

+# End of Support

+I'm sorry to inform you that, as of this commit, YAVP will no longer receive any updates. <br>
+If you want to continue development of YAVP, feel free to fork the project.

+For users seeking an alternative, i'd recommend using [VLC for Android](https://www.videolan.org/vlc/download-android.html) or [moneytoo/Player](https://github.com/moneytoo/Player).

+---

 # Yet Another Video Player
 Yet Another Video Player (or YAVP) is a Video Player for Android that is based on Googles [ExoPlayer](https://github.com/google/ExoPlayer).
 <br/><br/>